 Thai exchange Bitcoin Co. has resumed Bitcoin trading after a letter from the Bank of Thailand took the chill off cryptocurrency trading.

-BitLegal cites a bank document (here it is if you can read Thai) that states that Bitcoins do not fall under the scope of the Thai Ministry of Finance’s jurisdiction so long as foreign currencies are used to make the exchanges.
+BitLegal cites a bank document that states that Bitcoins do not fall under the scope of the Thai Ministry of Finance’s jurisdiction so long as foreign currencies are used to make the exchanges.

 Therefore, Bitcoin business would not need licensing from the ministry to operate in Thailand.

 That said, this is simply the bank’s interpretation of the law.
 There is no guarantee that the ministry will not try to crack down on cryptocurrency traders in Thailand later.
 Either way, the bank’s letter was enough surety for Bitcoin Co. to start trading again.